markpbaggett/mark_duracloud_proposal/docs/source/contents/2_chronopolis.rst

 3. It costs us the same amount to ingest content as it does to retrieve.
 Furthermore, retrieval is done based on the snapshot, not the file.
 Because of this, to restore one 200 MB file we'd have to restore 2 TB of data if we had a 2 TB snapshot.
 This could be costly both in terms of money but specifically retrieval time.
 To be proactive, we should set a maximum snapshot size.
-I propose 150 GB.
+I propose 500 GB.

 4. Where possible, snapshot based on collection.
 For instance, :code:`tdh` is approximately :code:`98.4 GB`.
 This is well under my proposed limit, but semantically it makes sense to store tdh alone in a snapshot like :code:`tdh_1_2021`.

 5. When collections are larger than 150 GB, we split the snapshots into chunks with parts and years like:
-:code:`wwiioh_1_2021`, :code:`wwiioh_2_2021`, etc.
+:code:`wwiioh_1_2021`, :code:`wwiioh_2_2021`, etc. See naming conventions for more details.

 6. If we ingest a new "batch" of a previous existing collection, we snapshot that new batch separately.
 We could use the same naming convention or something like :code:`wwiioh_new_2021_01_13`.
 We really just need a snapshot namescheme.
+See naming conventions for more details.

-7. In the rare case that we have a file larger than :code:`150GB`, we snapshot the file (or file(s) if we're thinking in object) by itself.
+7. In the rare case that we have a file larger than :code:`500GB`, we snapshot the file (or file(s) if we're thinking in object) by itself.

 Use Cases
 ---------